Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 The banknote denominations are 500, 1000, 2000, 5000, 10.000, 20.000, 50.000, 100.000, 200.000, and 500.000.

-The biggest banknote of 500.000 VND (~21$) means you don’t have to carry a thick lump of money like with the Indonesian Rupiah.
+The biggest banknote of 500.000 VND (~20$) means you don’t have to carry a thick lump of money like with the Indonesian Rupiah.
+Twenty dollars may not seem much, but in Vietnam, that’s a lot of money.

 Can you use your card in Vietnam?